 Platforms are clearly sign-posted

-Platform 9 and 10: Boarding for Rapid and Special Rapid services on the Kyoto Line.
+Platforms 9 and 10: Boarding for Rapid and Special Rapid services on the Kyoto Line for Shin-Osaka, Takatsuki, and Kyoto.

-Boarding for the Limited Express Hida for Gifu, Gero, and Takayama
+Also boarding for the Limited Express Hida for Gifu, Gero, and Takayama.

 Also boarding for the Sunrise Express sleeper train for Tokyo.